Favourited 143 times

 Help with Computers / internet

 With an abundant background in farming, we have much to teach volunteers.
 The fresh produce available throughout the growing season allows us to to make beautiful food to enrich any traveler.
 We occasionally hold small gatherings or bonfires to allow for the exchange of ideas and knowledge with warm, friendly neighbors in the community.
 This provides opportunity to make new friends with people who do not live on the farm.
-Guests can also enjoy our small fishing boat and kayak, which they can take across the lake to a beautiful nature preserve.
+Guests can also enjoy our small fishing boat and kayak when they are available, which they can take across the lake to a beautiful nature preserve.
 We are about ten minutes from the nearest small village and twenty minutes from the nearest city.
+Having your own car or method of transportation is beneficial because I work part time and may not always be able to drive you should you wish to go somewhere-- but if you don't have a car, there is much to do on the property in your free time!

-From May to November, we are looking for help taking care of the chickens and beef cattle, constructing garden beds, working with compost, planting, harvesting, weeding, and other gardening tasks.
-We will grow a variety of produce including, but not limited to, brassica species (such as kale, broccoli, cauliflower, etc), pears, strawberries, raspberries, and other fruits, potatoes, onions, tomatoes, cucumbers, melons, and squash.
+From May to October, we are looking for help taking care of the chickens, helping on raised garden beds, with compost, planting, harvesting, weeding, and other gardening tasks.
+We will grow a variety of produce including, but not limited to, kale, cabbage, peaches, strawberries, raspberries and other fruits, potatoes, onions, tomatoes, cucumbers, zucchini, peppers, pumpkins, winter and decorative squash, corn, and more!
+One of the biggest focuses for this growing season is to improve the efficiency of our garden designs, especially focusing on companion planting and arranging plants in such a way that protects pollinators, limits competition, and protects plants from pests.
 We may need help on the dome greenhouse as well, as there are still some modifications needed for it to be fully functional for all seasons, and we may erect new structures for more efficient farming.
-We look forward to brewing beers, herbal wines, ciders, and kombucha, which involves sanitizing equipment and carefully following written instructions.
+We look forward to brewing beers, hard ciders, and kombucha, which involves sanitizing equipment and carefully following written instructions.
 Creative humans are more than welcome to join in with some arts and crafts as well!

-Towards the end of the season, we will harvest and save seeds where possible and prepare for the winter.
+Towards the end of the season, we will harvest and prepare for the winter.

 A lower priority, but still important, is to manage and, where possible, eradicate invasive species on the property.